vitessio/website/content/en/docs/contributing/build-on-ubuntu.md

 ## Common Build Issues

-{{< info >}}
-If you run into issues or have questions, we recommend posting in our [Slack channel](https://vitess.slack.com), click the Slack icon in the top right to join.
-This is a very active community forum and a great place to interact with other users.
-{{< /info >}}

 ### Key Already Exists

 This error is because etcd was not cleaned up from the previous run of the example.
 You can manually fix this by running `./401_teardown.sh` and then start again: